PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 15:14:59
+Last updated: 2024-04-02 15:16:03
-Random Quote: To be tested is good.
-The challenged life may be the best therapist. - Gail Sheehy
+Random Quote: To be wronged is nothing unless you continue to remember it. - Confucius